maxaus2002/ASSESSMENT-2-for-MAST7220/Datasets/README.md

-Extract the file,
+ - As the total Dataset size zipped is 2.3gb in size, it is to large for github, therefore they are stored on google drive, accesable with the below link (if any errors are encoutered please reach out via email.
-move the rmd file to the data folder, and run as is.
+ - to use, just extract the data folder, and run the RMD files from within. ie, so it is in the same location as the BACI excel files
+ -